 In the aviation industry, efficient aircraft maintenance is crucial to ensure aircraft safety and operational readiness.
 Knowledge management and communication tools are vital in streamlining maintenance processes and ensuring effective communication among various stakeholders.

-One of the best ways to make the aeronautical knowledge base more accessible is using tools and technologies for knowledge capture.
+One of the best ways to make the aeronautical knowledge base more accessible is by using tools and technologies for knowledge capture.
 An amazing one is knowledge management systems that allow employees within this industry to access relevant information through a centralized repository or body of knowledge.

 Example: Aircraft Maintenance and Knowledge Management